Kelebrimbor97/ROS-Docker/README.md

 --env="DISPLAY=$DISPLAY" kelebrimbor97/enpm662_project_0
 ```

+Also, to go inside the container using another terminal use:
+`docker exec -it project_0 bash`

 Then you can make changes on your local code and do all the lprocessing inside the container.

+##### Command breakdown Explanation

+1. `docker run` - Run the docker
+2. `-it` - Interactive mode
+3. `--rm` - Remove docker container on exit (NOTE: If you wish to keep the container remove this tag)
+4. `--name=` - Tag to name thje container
+5. `-v` - Volume mounting to mount your local directory to a directory inside the docker container
+6. `--net=host` - Use the same network as host computer on which the image is being run
+7. `--pid=host` - Process namespace same as host
+8. `--privileged` - access all ports
+9. `--env="DISPLAY=$DISPLAY"` - Environment variable to use same display as host pc
+10. `kelebrimbor97/enpm662_project_0` - Image from which we create our container

+Remember to follow the order of arguments as it is fixed inside docker.

+If you